Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 The quick estimation obtained in the previous section does not give any measure of the uncertainty about our estimate of the divergence time $T$.
 To address this problem, we will now develop a more elaborate approach, based on Bayesian inference.
 This will also give us an occasion to write our first Bayesian analysis in RevBayes.

 To conduct Bayesian inference, we first need to have a prior distribution over $T$.
 This prior represents our state of knowledge about $T$, before we have seen the empirical data (the sequence alignment).
 In the present case, we will consider that we don't know anything a priori about this divergence time, except that it is between 0 and 20 Myr.
-Mathematically, we represent this by assuming a uniform distribution over $T$:
+Mathematically, we represent this by assuming a uniform distribution over $T$.
-$$
-T ~ Uniform(0,T_{max})
-$$
-This is the mathematical notation.
 In RevBayes, we can draw $T$ from this prior as follows:

 ```
 T_max = 20
-T <- rUniform(1,0,T_max)[1]
+T = rUniform(1,0,T_max)[1]
 ```
-You can try this command and repeat it several times, to see that, each time, you draw a value of $T$ anywhere between 0 and $T_{max}$.

 Now, consider the following program: